tom-seddon/basic_editor/docs/doc.md

 lines - is replaced by the new CTRL+up/down shortcut.
 Not exactly the same, just very similar.)

-## CTRL+up/down

-Use CTRL+up/down to move the cursor to the previous or next line.

-(The previous CTRL+up/down functionality - move cursor to top or bottom of screen - is gone.)

 ## SHIFT+f9, CTRL+f9

 If the program has a `REM>` (see above), press SHIFT+f9 to save it